 “Lord Jesus, you are the Good Shepherd who cares for his flock: We ask you to bestow upon your Church the gifts of the Holy Spirit in abundance, and to raise up from among us faithful and able persons called to the ministries of Deacon, Priest, and Bishop.
 Inspire them to spend and be spent for the sake of the Gospel, and make them holy and loving servants and shepherds of the flock for whom you shed your most precious blood.
 Grant this for the sake of your love.
 Amen.”
 (BCP 650)

 Those who receive a Society Scholarship will be enrolled as “Society Deacons”.
 Accompanying this privilege are several expectations in which all Ordinands are required to meet.
-As of the moment, the Society is only offering scholarships for one institution: Trinity School For Ministry.
-As this program is somewhat sparse for content, the Society expects the following: that the Ordinand…
+As of the moment, the Society is only offering scholarships for one institution: Saint Paul’s House of Formation (SPHF).
+Throughout the Four Semesters of study, the Society expects: that the Ordinand…

 - Keep the Society’s Rule of Life as is outlined for a Deacon